What is a normal blood pressure?

 How does hypertension lead to heart failure?

-Hypertension can lead to heart failure as it adds to the heart’s workload, which can lead to an enlarged heart, as the heart thickens and becomes larger to cope with demand, The larger the heart becomes, the harder it needs to work to meet the body’s demands for oxygen and nutrients,
+Hypertension can lead to heart failure as it adds to the heart’s workload, which can lead to the heart thickening and becoming larger to cope with the high pressures.
+The larger the heart becomes, the harder it needs to work to meet the body’s demands for oxygen and nutrients.

 How does hypertension lead to stroke?